SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/EAGLE/index.rst

 floor by a factor :math:`\frac{\mu_{\rm neutral}}{\mu_{ionised}}
 \approx \frac{1.22}{0.59} \approx 2` due to the different ionisation states of the gas.

+Recall that we additionally impose an absolute minium temperature at all densities with a value provided in the :ref:`Parameters_SPH` section of the parameter file.
+This minimal temperature is typically set to 100 Kelvin.

 Note that the model only makes sense if the ``Cool`` threshold is at a lower density than the ``Jeans`` threshold.